kubb-labs/kubb/docs/blog/tsBasedJSXEngine.md

 ## What is source code generation?

 Source code generation is a technique used in programming where code is automatically generated based on a set of pre-defined rules or templates.
 This technique can save developers time and effort by automating repetitive tasks and reducing the likelihood of errors.
 Code generation can be used for a variety of purposes, including creating boilerplate code, generating code from models, and producing code for specific platforms or frameworks.
-Many commonly used tools, such as graphql, openAPI and gRPC, use code generation under the hood.
+Many commonly used tools, such as graphql, OpenAPI and gRPC, use code generation under the hood.

 ## Template engines as of today.